k-nowicki/esp32_weather_logger/README.md

 <img src="https://i.imgur.com/I4ykYDd.png" alt="Connections" width="80%"/>

 ## Environment requirements
+Warning: This is not arduino project!
+It needs proper environment (ESP-IDF Framework v4.4.3) installed on development machine.
- - [ESP-IDF Framework](http://https://docs.espressif.com/projects/esp-idf/en/v3.3.5/get-started/index.html "ESP-IDF Framework") installed (check setup first with original ESP-IDF examples)
+[Follow the instructions](https://docs.espressif.com/projects/esp-idf/en/v4.4.3/esp32/get-started/index.html "ESP-IDF Framework") to install all necessary software.
+After installing check your setup first with one of the ESP-IDF examples.

- - USB to UART 3.3V converter for programming
+## How to flash your ESP32
+Instructions on how to connect and flash esp32 can be found also on [espressiff docs](https://docs.espressif.com/projects/esp-idf/en/v3.3.5/get-started-cmake/index.html#step-9-flash-to-a-device "espressiff docs").

 ## Project status: under development
  This project is still under development.
 Majority of mentioned above features are not implemented yet.
  What is implemented: